mautrix/docs/bridges/go/imessage/android/setup.md

 4. Add the path to the registration file to your Synapse `homeserver.yaml` under `app_service_config_files`, then restart Synapse.
 5. Build and run the android-sms app with your config.
-6. Make the app your primary SMS app to start the bridge.
+6. Open the app and grant it SMS permissions to start the bridge.

 <!--
 5. Serve the config file with the webserver of your choice.
 It's recommended